homayoun-afshari/nesy/README.md

 </p>

 <p>
  Just a quick heads-up about <a href="visudo_scripts.zip">visudo_scripts.zip</a>.
 I pulled these scripts from the <a href="https://github.com/linqs/visual-sudoku-puzzle-classification">original repository</a> behind the Sudoku task.
 So, the datasets aren't my artwork; they're collected using the exact same method described in that repository.
-That's actually why I keep saying <q>collect</q> instead of <q>generate</q>.
+That's actually why I'll keep saying <q>collect</q> instead of <q>generate</q> in the following.
 If you want the full scoop on this project, definitely check out that original repository.
 </p>

 ### Data Collection